sipolac/risk/README.md

 {'a': 16, 'd': [8, 4, 5]}
 ```

-So we'd add 5 troops to the first configuration (which was the weakest), 1 to the second, and the remaining 4 to the third.
-If we compute the probability of attack winning in the three *new* configurations, we get 0.36, 0.39 and 0.37 respectively.
+This would add 5 troops to the first configuration, 2 to the second, and the remaining 3 to the third.
+If we compute the probability of attack winning in the three *new* configurations, we get 0.37, 0.28 and 0.43 respectively.
+Now the probability that attack wins one or more of the engagements is 1 - [(1 - 0.37) * (1 - 0.28) * (1 - 0.43)] = 0.73.

 <a name="dependencies"/>